mlabs-haskell/hydra-auction-onchain/docs/spec.md

 to discover all active auctions and delegate groups by querying the blockchain.

 Personal oracles are used to execute some queries more efficiently:
-* list auctions announced by a seller;
+* list auctions run by a particular seller;
-* list auctions a bidder is participating.
+* list auctions a bidder is takinf participatt;

 Also oracles are used to extend longevity of some data beyond the point when an auction gets cleaned up on L1.